Ayushsusheel/HIVE_FRAMEWORK/README.md

 # HIVE_TOOL
 COMMANDS USED IN HIVE TOOL (HADOOP) -[ B I G- D A T A ]

-as hive is a tool to manage the structured data in hadoop , for processing the data we'll see some commands used is HIVE.
+as apache hive is a data warehouse software to manage the structured data in hadoop , for processing the data

+in this repo we'll be seeing  some commands used in HIVE.